Most people who are diagnosed with multiple sclerosis initially have the relapsing-remitting form (RRMS). Over time, this can change.

 In studies, cladribine reduced the number of relapses and slowed MS progression.

 Your doctor may recommend this drug only if other MS medications haven’t worked for you, because of its risks.
-It has a black box warning — the strongest warning a medication can carry about its possible side effects — because it may increase the risk of cancer and birth defects.
+It has a black box warning — the strongest warning a medication can carry about possible side effects — because it may increase the risk of cancer and birth defects.

 Other risks related to this medication are: